-- (4) The tenant and the registered owner if aggrieved by the decision of the board may appeal against the decision to the District Land Tribunal; and the District Land Tribunal may confirm, reverse, vary or modify the decision or make such other orders as it is empowered to make by this Act. - (5) [subsection (5) repealed by section 14(b) of Act 1 of 2004] - (6) If a tenant by occupancy fails to pay the approved ground rent for a period exceeding two years, the registered owner may give a notice in the prescribed form to the tenant requiring him or her to show cause why the tenancy should not be terminated for nonpayment of rent and shall send a copy of the notice to the committee.
+- (4) The tenant and the registered owner if aggrieved by the decision of the board may appeal against the decision to the District Land Tribunal; and the District Land Tribunal may confirm, reverse, vary or modify the decision or make such other orders as it is empowered to make by this Act. - (5) [subsection (5) repealed by section 14(b) of Act 1 of 2004] - (6) If a tenant by occupancy fails to pay the approved ground rent for a period exceeding one year, the registered owner may give a notice in the prescribed form to the tenant requiring him or her to show cause why the tenancy should not be terminated for nonpayment of rent and shall send a copy of the notice to the committee.

-[subsection (6) amended by section 14(c) of Act 1 of 2004]
+[subsection (6) amended by section 14(c) of Act 1 of 2004 and by section 1(b) of Act 1 of 2010]